Introduction / History

 The Fulakunda hate to feel alone.
 However, they tend to hide their feelings, and the need for love and companionship is not expressed in public.
 Only through songs is this need freely acknowledged.
-The Fulakunda are friendly and hospitable.

 The Fulakunda are a Muslim people, follow the teachings of Mohammed, and adhere to virtues and good morals such as justice, honesty, generosity, and patience.
 Some Fulakunda have converted to Islam from old animistic beliefs within the last 60 years.
 Leather pouches having verses from the Koran often replace other types of charms.